CRYPTO · NEW YORK

 Why is crypto restricted in New York?

-Kronos uses a conservative fail-closed denylist (NY, HI, TX, LA, WA, VT, NH, AL) until our partner Bridge explicitly confirms money-transmitter coverage in your state.
-We will tighten the list the moment Bridge confirms.
+Kronos uses a conservative fail-closed denylist (NY, HI, TX, LA, WA, VT, NH, AL) until our partners explicitly confirm money-transmitter coverage in your state.
+We will tighten the list the moment our partners confirm.

 Is Kronos FDIC-insured for New York residents?

-USD balances are FDIC-insured via partner banks through Bridge.xyz, up to standard federal limits per partner bank.
+USD balances are FDIC-insured via partner banks, up to standard federal limits per partner bank.
 Crypto is not FDIC-insured at any provider.

 Browse other states